 The debate about micro versus macro concentrations within the social work profession continues to rage on.
 For me, it was not that much of a debate until I began engaging with social workers around the world via social media.
-Since then, it has changed my lens of how I view the world into a more of macro thinker.
+Since then, it has changed my lens of how I view the world into more of a macro thinker.

-Up until the last year, I was happily living in my own micro bubble.
-The trend or message from others on social media is that Macro Social work has lost it’s appeal or the profession is being skewed into a clinical/micro focus.
+Up until the last year, I was happily living in my own microbubble.
+The trend or message from others on social media is that Macro Social work has lost its appeal or the profession is being skewed into a clinical/micro focus.
 There also continues to be a lot of discourse about social workers’ roles on a larger stage.
-When students take Intro to Social Work, are we fully explaining the inter-connectivity between micro, mezzo, and macro levels of analysis in social work?
+When students take Intro to Social Work, are we fully explaining the interconnectivity between micro, mezzo, and macro levels of analysis in social work?

-According to Social Work Degree Guide website, it has this to say about mezzo level social work:
+According to Social Work Degree Guide website, it has this to say about mezzo-level social work:

 Instead of working with an individual or a familial group to promote individual change, you will work with groups to focus on promoting cultural or institutional change.
 Because social workers practicing mezzo work face unique challenges, they generally will have experience in both micro and macro work and use this experience in tandem.
 You will need to be experienced with both interpersonal relations and community involvement when you choose this level of work.
 Read More

 In a recent Twitter chat about Sustaining innovation in macro social work, the importance of macro social work came up.
 Most importantly, Carly Levy responded to the chat stating that “Our desire to be recognized as licensed clinicians dominates social work culture and distorts macro social work purpose”.
 As a direct clinical provider with a growing appreciation for Macro work, this perfectly illustrates the impasse social work is facing.
 Rather than clinical social work distorting macro social work, we need to examine ways clinical social workers can enhance the macro process as well as ways macro theory can enhance clinical practice.